9 tips for successful IT outsourcing

 Don’t forget to ask about the service provider’s security policies and procedures.
 Make sure your company’s data will be well protected with adequate access control, network security measures and physical security precautions.

-Understand that IT outsourcing is not a once and done thing; a successful outsourcing arrangement requires both parties to work in partnership together with a clear understanding of who is responsible for what.
+Understand that IT outsourcing is not a once and done thing; successful outsourcing requires both parties to work in partnership together with a clear understanding of who is responsible for what.

 9. Preparing for the future

 Although ideally, you want to stay with your service provider for the long run, you should also be prepared for the possibility that you may need – or want – to change vendors down the road.
-Understand the financial penalties for early termination of your contract, difficulties with data transfer, potential downtime and what would be involved if you wanted to bring IT back in-house.
+Understand the penalties for early termination of your contract, potential downtime and what would be involved to bring IT back in-house.

-It is vitally important that you understand exactly what service your IT outsourcing provider will be delivering, and how they will be working with your company to achieve your goals.
-With IT becoming increasingly critical it is not a decision which should be rushed or based on a single factor, and senior management must be fully behind the chosen model.
+It is vitally important that you understand exactly what service your IT outsourcing provider will deliver, and how they will be work with your company to achieve your goals.
+With IT increasingly critical it is not a decision to rush or base on a single factor.
+Senior management must be fully behind the chosen model.
 Many benefits await you with IT outsourcing, you just need to find the right partner.